 sunrise« Previous Entries

-Diamonds In The Rough: Early morning melting frost, still slightly foggy, enough sun to make the water sparkle, and a Mayfly appearing at exactly the right moment… now these are my kind of diamonds!
+Great White Egret at Andy Brown Jr. Park, Coppell, Texas.
+Early morning melting frost, still slightly foggy, enough sun to make the water and dew in the grass sparkle, with a Mayfly appearing at exactly the right moment!

-The photo it was digitally changed to black and white and the contrast was clarified, but the added Mayfly was Nature’s idea.
+The photo was digitally changed to black and white and the contrast was clarified.

-Using pure color has an incredible effect and change on the mood; mine, and in the work.
+A New Day 20H x 26W inches dry pastels on scarlet orange charcoal paper, with cream colored mat.
+Thumbnails show day 1 and day 2 work in progress.
+Using pure color has an incredible effect on the mood, and hence, in the work.
 Metaphorically, it feels like a brand new day!

 November 17, 6:55 a.m.